-The proposed Virginia Water Protection General Permit Regulation (WP1) for Impacts Less Than One Half Acre (9VAC25-660 et seq.) has been developed to address a new requirement in the Code of Virginia §44.15:5 to develop a general permit for activities causing wetland impacts of less than one half acre.
+The proposed Virginia Water Protection General Permit Regulation (WP3) for Linear Transportation Projects (9VAC25-680 et seq.) has been developed to address a new requirement in the Code of Virginia §44.15:5 to develop a general permit for wetland impacts resulting from the activities of transportation projects.
 Numerous changes have been made throughout the final regulation.
 Most of these involved clarification of definitions, the distinction between the general permit regulation and an authorization approved under the general permit, and that the permits do no apply to tidal waters.
 The procedures for data searches pertaining to threatened and endangered species were modified.
-Certain exclusions, special conditions, and a limit on impacts to intermittent stream channels were added to conform to the other general permits.
+Certain exclusions and special conditions were added or modified to conform to the other general permits.
 The evaluation of compensatory mitigation options, including compensation ratios, was clarified.
 A notice of planned change section was added, and the section on general permit modification deleted, to establish the correct procedure for modifying general permit authorizations.